Joint College of African-American Pentecostal Bishops: J. Delano Ellis' claims

 According to Ellis, Archbishop Schlossberg and Bishop Burgess claimed to possess lineages from bishops Prazsky (Slavonic Orthodox lineage) and Gaines (Russian and Ukrainian Orthodox lineage).
 They also claimed this succession converges in Schlossberg and Burgess, as well as numerous lineages deriving via Hugh George de Willmott Newman (Mar Georgius).
 In his book, Ellis mentioned the Slavonic and Russian/Ukrainian lineages via Prazsky and Gaines, but the only one of Newman's many lineages that he cites is the Syro-Chaldean.

 Explaining his claims to apostolic succession in the book, Ellis however stated that his clergy do not contend for succession as though it was the sole method to legitimize themselves.
 According to Ellis, members of his denomination and the Joint College of African-American Pentecostal Bishops, "use this means to herald the privilege of the unbroken chain of Historical Succession."

 According to Michael Ramsey—once the Archbishop of Canterbury (1961–1974)—the validity of someone's apostolic succession pertains to continuity of teaching, preaching, governing, ordination and grace.
 In Catholic theology, apostolic succession effects the power and authority to administer the sacraments except for baptism and matrimony; thus, apostolic succession is necessary for the valid celebration of the sacraments.
 Through the Anglican and Catholic understandings of holy orders and the sacramental character imprinted upon those ordained, and those who claim to be within an episcopal apostolic succession; Anglican and Catholic theologians historically reject Ellis and the Joint College's claims, as he converted to Oneness Pentecostalism, breaking theological continuity.
 In contrast, also with the early Church Fathers and Catholicism, which rejects women's ordination, Ellis and the college also affirmed the ordination of women.

 Paul S. Morton's claims

 Alongside Ellis, some members of the Joint College claimed apostolic succession through Paul S. Morton, founding bishop of the Full Gospel Baptist Church Fellowship.
-Morton claimed apostolic succession through his chief consecrator, Archbishop George Augustus Stallings of the Imani Temple African-American Catholic Congregation.
-Stallings elevated Morton to the episcopacy in March 1993, following his own 1990 elevation by American Independent Orthodox bishops upon his departure and excommunication from the Catholic Church.
-Though excommunicated, in light of his sacramental character and the doctrine of ex opere operato, all male ordinations performed by Stallings could be considered "valid but illicit."
+Morton claimed apostolic succession through one of his consecrators, Archbishop George Augustus Stallings of the African-American Catholic Congregation.
+Stallings assisted in the elevation of Morton to the episcopacy in March 1993, following his own 1990 elevation by American Independent Orthodox bishops upon his departure and excommunication from the Catholic Church.
+Though excommunicated, in light of his sacramental character and the doctrine of ex opere operato, all male ordinations performed by Stallings could be considered "valid but illicit" yet theological continuity via apostolic succession can be disputed for the variances of Baptist doctrine such as the lack of a sacrificial priesthood in Catholic theology; and for Stallings and the African-American Catholic Congregation's religious syncretism with traditional African religions.